 Most Healthiest Dog Breeds that Can be Kept as Pets

 There are many breeds of dogs that can be kept as pets, and each has its own unique characteristics.
-Some dogs need a lot of exercises and others require very little.
+Some dogs need a lot of exercise and others require very little.

-The healthiest dog breeds that can be kept as pets will vary in temperament and care needs, but they all have one thing in common.
+The healthiest dog breeds that can be kept as pets and as an emotional support dog will vary in temperament and care needs, but they all have one thing in common.
 They make perfect companions for people who want to share their lives with a canine companion.

 If you have a dog and are wondering whether or not your pet is healthy, or if you want to know which dog to have as a pet, this blog post is for you.
 We will be discussing the healthiest breeds that can be kept as pets!